 To encourage at-home composting and reduce the amount of organic material going to the landfill, the Town of Arnprior is partnering with FoodCycle Science to host a pilot program for Arnprior residents with the FoodCycler countertop composter system.

 FoodCycle Science offers a Municipal Pilot Program that is subsidized and supported by Impact Canada through funding received from the Government of Canada.
-Through this collaboration, the Town has secured one hundred (100) units for purchase by Town residents at a much reduced price.
+Through this collaboration, the Town has secured a total of three hundred (300) units for purchase by Town residents at a much reduced price.

 The basics of the pilot program is: